torvalds/linux/Documentation/driver-api/cxl/linux/cxl-driver.rst

 .. note:: PLATFORM VENDORS BE AWARE

-   Linux makes a strong assumption that endpoint decoders are the only decoder in the fabric that actively translates HPA to DPA.
-Linux assumes routing decoders pass the HPA unchanged to the next decoder in the fabric.
+   GNU/Linux makes a strong assumption that endpoint decoders are the only decoder in the fabric that actively translates HPA to DPA.
+GNU/Linux assumes routing decoders pass the HPA unchanged to the next decoder in the fabric.

    It is therefore assumed that any given decoder in the fabric will have an address range that is a subset of its upstream port decoder.
 Any deviation from this scheme undefined per the specification.
-Linux prioritizes spec-defined / architectural behavior.
+GNU/Linux prioritizes spec-defined / architectural behavior.

 Decoders may have one or more `Downstream Targets` if configured to interleave